shantanubhadoria/Dist-Zilla-PluginBundle-SHANTANU/README.md

 # CONTRIBUTOR

-Shantanu Bhadoria <shantanu att cpan dott org>
+Shantanu Bhadoria &lt;shantanu att cpan dott org>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2015 by Shantanu Bhadoria.
+This software is copyright (c) 2016 by Shantanu Bhadoria.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.